spencertipping/pushback/pushback/streaming.md

 The forked output from `io::fd(0)` will cause each flow to be duplicated and sent to both downstream consumers.
 This is why we need flowables to support
 intersection: we want to send the lower of the two admittances.
+(If we try to send more, one of the writes will be truncated and we'll be forced to either buffer or drop the data.)

 ## Connecting objects together